 Director, Yasmin Gurreeboo, only arrived in Adelaide a few months ago from Britain and has already made her mark with this production…This is an exceptional piece of theatre and, with only a week to run, should definitely be at the top of your “must see” list for June. – Broadway World

 "You should be dying to see this show.
 Bravo!
 Bravo!" - Barefoot Review

 Martha Lott - Writer, Producer & Performer

 Martha started acting when she was eight years old.
 She studied at Drama Centre London and returned to Australia where she worked in Sydney and Adelaide.
 She founded and runs Holden Street Theatres.
 She is an award winning Director, Producer and Actress as well as a published playwright but her heart in still in Acting.
-Some of her favourite experiences were King Lear, Death of A Salesman, Trojan Women (State Theatre Co SA), Anzac Girls, The Lost Tools of Henry Hole, Changed Forever and the remake of Storm Boy, creating and performing in Shakespeare For Kids over the last four years and her time on air with the ABC Radio.
+Some of her favourite experiences were King Lear, Death of A Salesman, Trojan Women (State Theatre Co SA), Anzac Girls, The Lost Tools of Henry Hole, Changed Forever and the remake of Storm Boy, creating and performing in Shakespeare For Kids over four years and her time on air with the ABC Radio.
 Her producing endeavors have resulted in multiple awards during the Adelaide Fringe and Holden Street Theatres being recognised globally.
 Her performance in Grounded at the 2019 and 2020 Adelaide Fringe won a weekly Adelaide Critics' Circle Award, the Graham F. Smith Peace Foundation Prize, the Sunday Mail Best Female Solo Show and the Advertiser Art Imitates Life Award.